 Below are resources to help you learn what you need in order to teach transition concepts to others.

 Transition IEP Requirements

 The Transition IEP Requirements Tool on this site is a multimedia training and reference tool about the transition IEP process.
 It covers what must be part of the process and what must be written into the IEP itself.
 Work through the pages to learn or remind yourself about Indicator 13 requirements and best practices.

 There are five major pieces of federal legislation that form the current web of rules and customs of the special education world:

 - Individuals with Disabilities Education Act (IDEA) ensures students with a disability are provided with Free Appropriate Public Education (FAPE) that is tailored to their individual needs.
 Indicator 13 explanation and NH resources.
-Indicator 14 one page overview.
+Overview of Indicator 14.

 - Every Student Succeeds Act (ESSA) reauthorized the 50-year-old Elementary and Secondary Education Act (ESEA), the nation’s national education law.

 - Section 504 of the Rehabilitation Act of 1973 is a civil rights law that prohibits discrimination on the basis of disability.